Drone Compliance Calculator

 Open A3 Category requires you stay ≥ 150 m from residential, commercial, industrial or recreational areas.

-• High-risk Dangerous Goods → Certified Category.
+• High-risk Dangerous Goods → likely Certified Category.